DiSSCo/ecoi_infrastructure_deployer/README.md

 # If your are working on the test environment, use the 'test_' prefix e.g.
 echo i-0INSTANCEID_NSIDR > .vagrant/machines/test_cordra_nsidr_server/aws/id
 ```
-Run `vagrant status` againg to verify that Vagrant detects the VMs correctly and displays their status as 'running'.
+Run `vagrant status` again to verify that Vagrant detects the VMs correctly and displays their status as 'running'.
 You can now run other Vagrant command to manage these VMs.
 For rsync and ssh access to work it might be necessary to run `vagrant reload` to completely synchronize Vagrant with the current state of the VM.

 ## 4. Updating Handle records